zgeorg03/table-elm/README.md

 ============

 1. Column should know the data type not the cell
-2. Consider this [evancz/elm-sortable-table](https://github.com/evancz/elm-sortable-table)  implementation by Evan Czaplicki in order to separate data and table
+2. Take into consideration [evancz/elm-sortable-table](https://github.com/evancz/elm-sortable-table) implementation
+in order to generalize this library in a better way.